Zonta Award in Memory of Marlene Simmonds at Ryerson University

 Women of any age, pursuing an accredited business or business-related program who demonstrate outstanding potential in the field, are eligible and encouraged to apply.

-Applications for the 2019 Jane M. Klausman Women in Business Scholarships will soon be available on the Zonta International website: Please go to the Zonta International website for the Women in Business Scholarship, https://www.zonta.org/Global-Impact/Education/Women-in-Business-Scholarship, for more information.
+Applications for the 2019 Jane M. Klausman Women in Business Scholarships are now available on the Zonta International website: Please go to the Zonta International website for the Women in Business Scholarship, https://www.zonta.org/Global-Impact/Education/Women-in-Business-Scholarship, for more information.

 Please submit PDF applications to: [email protected] by